AI-Hypercomputer/torchprime/torchprime/models/resnet18/README.md

 ### Model and Dataset

 To provide a clear and focused comparison, we use the well-established **ResNet-18** model.
-For the dataset, we use a **CelebA** from huggingface.
+For the dataset, we use a **CelebA**.
 The data is split into 90/10 for training and testing, ensuring that images for every identity are present in both sets.
-Implementaion detail can be found in [model.py](model.py) and [data.py](../../torch_xla_vision_models/data.py).
+Implementation details can be found in [model.py](model.py) and [data.py](../../torch_xla_vision_models/data.py).